Ruchitha-cmd/Talkjive/README.md

-🎙️ TalkJive

-TalkJive is a dynamic media platform designed for podcasts, blogs, live talk shows, and community engagement.
+🎙️ TalkJive is a dynamic media platform designed for podcasts, blogs, live talk shows, and community engagement.
 It supports creators in sharing voices, culture, and stories with the world.

 🚀 Features
 🎧 Podcast Streaming
 📝 Blog / News Articles
-👥 User Profiles (Optional)
+👥 User Profile (Optional)
 💸 Donations & Creator Support
 🛠️ Admin Panel for Uploads
 🔴 Live or Scheduled Shows